Cytoscape stringApp diseases exercises

 A new table should appear in the Cytoscape Node Panel in the Omics Visualizer Tables tab.
 This table contains three columns (shared name, value, and source or stringdb) and for each node, one row for each column we selected in the previous step, in this case three.
 Since not all nodes are associated with all three diseases, in some cases the value column is empty.
 We can filter the table to show only the rows that contain any disease score, since this would be useful for the visualization we want to make.
 Press the filter icon (second icon just above the table), choose the value column and the is not null criteria.
 Now you can press Apply and then the Close button.

 How many rows remain after filtering?
 Out of how many?
-Do you have an idea why the filtered rows are such a round number?
+Do you have an idea why the number of filtered rows is such a round number?

 Exercise 2